What is Raynaud's phenomenon?

 Learn to control stress

-Because stress might trigger an attack, particularly for people who have primary Raynaud's phenomenon, learning to recognize and avoid stressful situations might help control the number of attacks.
+Because stress might trigger an attack, particularly for people who have primary Raynaud's phenomenon, learning to recognize and avoid stressful situations might help.
 Many people have found that relaxation or biofeedback training can help decrease the number and the severity of attacks.

 Many doctors encourage patients who have Raynaud's phenomenon to exercise regularly.
 Most people find that exercise promotes an overall well-being, increases energy level, helps control weight, and promotes restful sleep.
 Patients with Raynaud's phenomenon should talk to their doctors before starting an exercise program.